beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 ## Design Principle Analysis
 ### Single Responsibility Principle
 #### Where was it used?
-> Was used in model tier, where Jersey and Customer each have a single responsibility.
+> Was used in model tier, where **Jersey and Customer** each have a single responsibility.
 A Jerseys responsibility was to create and update its data.
 > A Customer’s responsibility was to be created and edit their cart.
 Was also used in the Controller tier for Jersey and Customer.
 Their
 > responsibility  was to to handle their respective API requests and provide responses using HTTP protocols.
+This was also used in the front end where each component was responsible
+> for a single thing.
+For example, **Admin Detail component vs Jersey Detail** component.
+These two are do almost the same function which is showing the details of the jersey.
+The
+> only difference was that Admin Detail allowed for the information in the jerseys (i.e. price or name) to be updated by the Admin and Jersey Detail only shows the information.
+> Since two different uses needed to do a similar functionality, we made it less complicated by making 2 different components.

 #### Why was it used?
 > The Single Responsibility Principle makes your software easier to implement and prevents unexpected side-effects of future changes.
 > If this principle is not implemented, it would make it incredibly difficult to modify and make unit tests.

+#### Future uses?
+> With the way that we have our data structured, it is fine the way it is with the single responsibility principle.
+If we choose to further simplify our code, e.g. make a Cart class > from the Customer, I think we could implement it there.
+Another way we could implement it is in some of our components in the UI, but I think we did a good job with implementing
+> that principle there.

 ### Dependency Inversion Principle
 #### Where was it used?
 > This is used in the Persistence and Controller tier of our API.
 The **definition** of this principle is that a high level module should not depend on a low level one.
 This means
 > that both should depend on abstraction.
 In our Persistence an example of where this is used is the **CustomerDAO** this is an interface to **CustomerFileDAO** which actually
 > implements the methods.
 However, in the Controller tier the **CustomerController** takes in the CustomerDAO instead of CustomerFileDAO as a form of *dependency injection*.
 > Dependency injection allows for the low level module to be made outside and to be injected into the higher module through the constructor.
+In the front end, this principle is used
+> when different components use services which interact with the Controllers in the API.
+A class receives its resources without having to create or know about them.
+Injectors
+> receive instruction and instantiate a service depending on which one was requested.
 #### Why is it used?
 > This is used to make testing easier.
 With Dependency injection, you are enabled to create mock databases and test the application without affecting the actual database.

+#### Future uses?
+> This could be further implemented throughout our front end as some of the methods we used in the components were brute force methods.
+For example, when we had to try and calculate
+> the total cost of a Customers cart there was not a lot of use of this principle where it should be.

+### Information Expert Principle
+#### Where is it used?
+> This principle states that the behaviors follow the data.
+This is shown in our back-end in the model tier.
+An example would be the **Jersey**
+> class; In this is class the Jersey is created here, therefore this means that the data (e.g. name, price, etc..) will also be here.
+Since that is
+> true, the methods that have to do with the Jersey class such as accessors and mutators are also in this class.
+In the front-end this principle is
+> shown in the different components we use.
+An example would be the **inventory component**, in this component this only has to do with Jerseys.
+So
+> therefore, this class has Jersey data and can also modify them.

+#### Why is it used?
+> It was used in the backend mostly because it makes sense to.
+It helps to determine where to delegate responsibilities such as methods and computed fields which is why it was
+> seen frequently in our backend.
+For the frontend, it is harder to say that this follows the principles thoroughly, but it is essentially the same reason.

+#### Future uses?
+> This principle could be further implemented in the frontend but a lot of our components do interact with each other.
+Therefore, it might not be possible to implement.

 ## Overview of User Interface